concinim/wh-acd/clinical_insights_normality.md

 </tr><td>nonFindingScore</td><td>The language around a target does not indicate a finding of any sort.
 For example, if a clinic note says "We will schedule a CT scan for next week", there's no obvious finding that is associated with that instance of CT scan.</td></tr>
 </table>

+#### directlyAffectedScore
+This score indicates if the normality target (the object being judged by the model) is the direct target of the normality judgement or something that is mentioned indirectly in context.
+For example, consider the following two examples:

+_There was a lesion located on the left lung._ - This example would have a high _directlyAffectedScore_ because the lesion is located on the body part in question.

+_There was a lesion located 5 cm below the left lung._ - In this example, the lung is being used as a relative landmark.
+This instance of _left lung_ would have a low _directlyAffectedScore_.

 #### evidence